Eadwig: Reputation

-B's condemnation of Eadwig has influenced later opinion.
-From soon after his death, most judgements of him were harsh, amounting in the view of the historian Shashi Jayakumar to "a type of damnatio memoriae".
+"B"'s condemnation of Eadwig has influenced later opinion.
+From soon after his death, most judgments of him were harsh, amounting in the view of the historian Shashi Jayakumar to "a type of damnatio memoriae".
 The hostile views of Eadwig in the lives of Saints Dunstan and Oswald were adopted by post-Conquest hagiographers and monastic chroniclers.
 According to John of Worcester, "Eadwig, king of the English, since he behaved foolishly in the government entrusted to him, was abandoned by the Mercians and the Northumbrians with contempt".
 To William of Malmesbury he "was a wanton youth, and one who misused his personal beauty in lascivious behaviour".

 Some contemporaries were more sympathetic. Æthelweard, who may have been Eadwig's brother-in-law, wrote that "he for his great beauty got the nickname "All-fair" from the common people.
 He held the kingdom continuously for four years, and deserved to be loved."
-The New Minster, where he was buried, also remembered him favourably, saying in its tenth-century history that he was "mourned by many tears of his people".
+The New Minster, where he was buried, also remembered him favourably, saying in its tenth century history that he was "mourned by many tears of his people".
 The Minster was a beneficiary of Ælfgifu's will, and its Liber Vitæ is one of the few sources to describe her as Eadwig's wife.
 In the late tenth or early eleventh century, a slave was freed in his memory at St Petroc's Church in Cornwall. Æthelred the Unready named his sons after his predecessors, and his fifth son was named Eadwig.